 The company is now the third-largest shareholder of Eutelsat Communications SA.
 In June, it bought 7 percent of the world's third-largest satellite operator for €385.2 million from Spanish infrastructure company Abertis, which still holds 8.35 percent of Eutelsat and is the second-largest shareholder.

-- Passage to History
+- Pay to Play